HypeCheck

 Allulose (D-Allulose)

-Also known as: D-Allulose, D-Psicose, Psicose, rare sugar
+Also known as: D-Allulose, D-Psicose, Rare Sugar, Allulose

 What the Science Says

 Allulose is a naturally occurring rare sugar found in small amounts in figs, raisins, and wheat.
 It tastes and behaves like regular sugar but provides almost no calories (roughly 0.2–0.4 kcal/g) because the body absorbs it poorly and excretes most of it in urine.
-Based on general knowledge, it may help blunt post-meal blood sugar spikes and reduce overall calorie intake when used as a sugar substitute, though no study abstracts were available to confirm specific effect sizes or timeframes.
+Early research suggests it may help blunt blood sugar spikes after meals and could support modest calorie reduction when used as a sugar substitute, though no clinical papers were available to confirm these effects.

 What It Doesn't Do